The 5th grade day begins with a community building morning meeting that includes reading, sharing, and the agenda for the day.

 Through our math curriculum, Progress in Mathematics, students build on skills in numbers and operations, fractions and decimals, proportion and measurement, probability and statistics, ratio, and percent, and mastery of math facts.
 The approach used builds deep conceptual understanding of key math skills and concepts at a developmentally appropriate level.
 Skills taught: place value, addition, and subtraction, multiplication, division, number theory and fractions, fractions: addition and subtraction, fractions: multiplication and division, probability and statistics, decimals: addition and subtraction, decimals: multiplication and division, geometry, measurement topics, metric measurement, area, and volume, ratio, proportion, and percent, algebraic concepts, and problem solving.

 In fifth grade, students become scientists as they observe, classify, and record data collected through science investigations.
 The core areas of the fifth grade science curriculum include concepts in life, earth, and physical science.
 They engage in weekly STEM and science experiments.
 5th grade students participate in the SCISA science fair.
 Social Studies concepts taught in fifth grade include American history and geography.

-Students participate in performances including Chapel presentations, Limerick Lunch, Poetry Picnic, and Colonial Day that builds confidence and pride.
-Students also participate in special classes including Religion, music, PE, art, Spanish, technology, and library one-two times each week.
+Students participate in performances including Chapel presentations and a Colonial program that builds confidence and pride.
+Students also participate in special classes including music, PE, art, Spanish, Religion, and library each week.

-Student Leadership opportunities include Student Council, Beta Club, Battle of the Books, Quiz Bowl, Spelling Bee, and Yearbook staff.
+Student Leadership opportunities continue in third grade including Student Council, Battle of the Books, Quiz Bowl, and Spelling Bee.